Sunday, June 13, 2:00 – 4:00 p.m.

 The Rutland Area NAACP’s Raphael Okutoro and Shawn Pratt will moderate this event.
 The event will air live on Sunday, June 13, 2:00 – 4:00 p.m. on Zoom.
 There will be time for questions at the end.

 Free and open to the public.
 Sponsored by ACLU Vermont, Castleton CU/See Me and Brooklyn 2 Vermont.
+We also thank the generous support of the Vermont Community Foundation’s 2021 SPARK Grant.

 Mark Hughes is Executive Director of the Vermont Racial Justice Alliance and Justice for All, and Founder and Principal of the Vermont Racial Equity Association.
 He is a community leader, organizer, advocate, trainer, racial justice activist, and abolitionist.
 Mr Hughes recently launched the Vermont Racial Equity Association, a consulting firm as a preeminent provider of a game-changing approach to systemic racism eradication.
 Mr. Hughes is an Iowa native, an ordained minister, a retired army officer, and a Vice Commander at the Post 782, Veterans of Foreign Wars in Burlington, where he resides.